kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 We will add integration tests to validate the enablement/disablement flow.
   - When the feature is disabled, only the existing command line flag `--authorization-webhook-*` based mode is allowed.
-  - When the feature is enable, setting both `--authorization-config-file` and configuring an authorization webhook using the `--authorization-webhook-*` command line flags should return an error.
+  - When the feature is enable, setting both `--authorization-config` and configuring an authorization webhook using the `--authorization-webhook-*` command line flags should return an error.